azekic/lit/README.md

 ### Yijun He
 ![alt text](./website/img/yijun.jpg)

 Yijun is a second year computer science student at Western University who plans on doing Specilization in Computer Science.
-He is from China, and he like music and graphic design.
+He is from China, and he likes music and graphic design.
 He started learning code last year and he can code in Java, C, Python, and HTML/CSS/Javascritpt.

 **yhe362@uwo.ca**